-I also like to serve this delicious melt-in-mouth halwa as evening tiffin.
+I also like to serve melt-in-mouth Ashoka halwa along with tea-time snacks in the evening.

-Ashoka halwa is usually prepared using sugar; but here I have used palm jaggery and have not used any food color.
-Lets look into the Ashoka halwa recipe using karuppatti:
+Ashoka halwa is prepared with ghee-roasted wheat flour & cooked lentils, and sugar & orange food color are generally used for adding the sweetness & color, but I have used palm jaggery (karuppatti) instead of sugar and I have not used any food color.
+Now lets look into the karuppatti Ashoka halwa recipe:

 Mise en place :